-A. It is perhaps inevitable in any college that some students may at times feel improperly treated, and that concerns about unfairness (including potential discrimination and harassment) may also at times arise.

-1. In this regard (and although this grievance procedure is not limited to concerns of discrimination), the Manor College Nondiscrimination Policy provides in part: "Manor College is an equal opportunity/affirmative action employer and educational institution.
+- A. It is perhaps inevitable in any college that some students may at times feel improperly treated, and that concerns about unfairness (including potential discrimination and harassment) may also at times arise. - 1.
+In this regard (and although this grievance procedure is not limited to concerns of discrimination), the Manor College Nondiscrimination Policy provides in part: "Manor College is an equal opportunity/affirmative action employer and educational institution.
 The College does not discriminate against any person on the basis of race, color, religion, national origin, age, sex (including pregnancy, childbirth and related medical conditions), disability, genetics, citizenship status, military service, or any other status protected by law.
-Non-discrimination is observed in the admission, housing, and education of students and in policies governing discipline."

-B. At Manor College, there are two grievance procedures through which students can raise and seek redress for what they believe to be unfair, improper or discriminatory decisions, actions, or treatment:

-- 1. If the matter involves an academic decision, the Academic Grievance Procedure may be the applicable procedure. - 2.
+Non-discrimination is observed in the admission, housing, and education of students and in policies governing discipline." - B. At Manor College, there are two grievance procedures through which students can raise and seek redress for what they believe to be unfair, improper or discriminatory decisions, actions, or treatment: - 1.
+If the matter involves an academic decision, the Academic Grievance Procedure may be the applicable procedure. - 2.
 If the matter involves a non-academic decision, the Non-Academic Grievance Procedure may be the applicable procedure. - C. The purpose of the Non-Academic Grievance Procedure is to provide a process for students to seek resolution of disputes and grievances that may not fall within the scope of one of the Academic Grievance processes. - D. The Dean of Students is responsible for administering this Non-Academic Grievance Procedure. - 1.
 The Dean may be contacted at: Dean of Student Office, Mother of Perpetual Help Hall, 700 Fox Chase Rd.
 Jenkintown, PA 19046; (215) 885-2360 x276, amootz@manor.edu. - 2.
-The Dean, in his or her sole discretion, can decide whether to refer a grievance brought under this procedure to another grievance process. - · In cases involving student employment, the Dean may wish to consult with the College's Human Resources Depart- - In cases involving allegations of sexual harassment in particular, the Dean may wish to consult with the Title IX
+The Dean, in their sole discretion, can decide whether to refer a grievance brought under this procedure to another grievance process. - In cases involving student employment, the Dean may wish to consult with the College's Human Resources